-The capture of Ser Jaime left the Lannister army surrounding Riverrun leaderless, leading directly to its disintegration at the Battle of the Camps and leaving Tywin and Cersei despondent.
-Having Ser Jaime as a hostage, and recognising his value as a prisoner, the Starks gained enormous bargaining power.
-The deaths of Eddard and Torrhen Karstark by Jaime's hand planted a seed of vengeance in their father Lord Rickard's heart, however, who, upon being denied his claim to revenge resorted instead to cold blooded murder.
+The capture of Ser Jaime leaves the Lannister army surrounding Riverrun leaderless, leading directly to its disintegration at the Battle of the Camps and leaving Lord Tywin Lannister and Queen Cersei Lannister despondent.
+Having Jaime as a hostage, and recognising his value as a prisoner, the Starks gain enormous bargaining power.
+The deaths of Eddard and Torrhen Karstark by Jaime's hand plant a seed of vengeance in the heart of their father, Lord Rickard Karstark, however.

 |“||The realm has not seen such a victory since the Field of Fire.
 I vow, the Lannisters lost ten men for every one of ours that fell. ||”|

 |“||Some tried to flee, but we’d pinched the valley shut at both ends, and we rode out of the darkness with sword and lance.
 The Lannisters must have thought the Others themselves were on them when that wolf of Robb’s got in among them.
 I saw him tear one man’s arm from his shoulder, and their horses went mad at the scent of him.
 I couldn’t tell you how many men were thrown... ||”|

 |“||Ser Jaime taken, the siege broken ... this is a catastrophe! ||”|

 |“||Your brother defeated my uncle Jaime.
 My mother says it was treachery and deceit.
 She wept when she heard. ||”|